Midoirl/Analog-Audio-Synthesizer-555/README.md

 With multiple stages:

-harmonics are reduced progressively waveform smoothing becomes noticeable the sound moves closer to a sinusoidal tone
+* harmonics are reduced progressively

-Filtering made it smoother.
+* waveform smoothing becomes noticeable
-Vibrato made it feel musical.
+* the sound moves closer to a sinusoidal tone

 # The math behind it
 ## Capacitor impedance